andriiholubenko/TestTask/README.md

 ## Resources
-This test case represents the creation of a virtual machine in the Azure cloud.
-For this, we use: backend = Azure Blob (created via the Azure portal) azure access = Azure Service Principal (created via the Azure portal) pub connection key = key vault
+This test case represents the creation of a virtual machine in the Azure cloud: backend = Azure Blob (created via the Azure portal) azure access = Azure Service Principal (created via the Azure portal) pub connection key = key vault